mcreelma/CNN_Segmentation_Comparison/README.md

 ### Imagery Products
 Optical remote sensing products consist of multispectral images collected by spaceborn passive sensors which collect rasterized reflectance values ranging from 400 to 13000 nm (Song et al., 2021).
-Wavelengths are broken down into bandwidths ranging between 15 nm and 590 nm, and are collected at spatial resolutions between 10
+Wavelengths are broken down into bandwidths ranging between 15 nm and 590 nm, and are collected at spatial resolutions between 10 $m^2$ and 1000 $m^2$ (Drusch et al., 2012, Irons et al., 2012).

-<p id="gdcalert2" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: equation: use MathJax/LaTeX if your publishing platform supports it. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert3">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

- and 1000

-<p id="gdcalert3" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: equation: use MathJax/LaTeX if your publishing platform supports it. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert4">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

- (Drusch et al., 2012, Irons et al., 2012).
 These imagery products are used in a wide variety of scientific and industrial applications, from looking at land use changes and agricultural activity, to observing ocean currents and monitoring environmental change (Song et al., 2021).
 The temporal resolution of this imagery is dependant on the orbital characteristics of each individual sensor platform and thus tends to range between 3 days and two weeks for most locations around the globe.

 While the variability between individual sensory platforms creates a wide array of use-cases for these images, it also has some major drawbacks.
 The lack of consistency in temporal, spectral, and spatial resolution between sensor platforms often means that developing a one-size-fits-all algorithm for optical remote sensing data is particularly challenging (Mateo-Garcia et al., 2020).
 As such, recent years have seen dramatic developments for the application of image classifications techniques to remote sensing products.

 ### Cloud Masking Techniques